openaps/AndroidAPSdocs/docs/EN/Usage/Automation.rst

 Action
 ------
-Preconditions: For some actions, there are automatically preconditions.
-I.e. if you want to get a temp target, the precondition is no existing temp target or if you want to make a automated profile switch, the precondition is that the profile has to 100%.
-You choose between for actions
+You can choose one or more actions:

-* start temp target (has to be between 72 mg/dl and 270 mg/dl and only works if there is no previous temp target )
+* start temp target (has to be between 72 mg/dl and 270 mg/dl and only works if there is no previous temp target)
 * stop temp target
 * notification
 * profile switch (has to be between 70% and 130% and only works if there is no previous profile switch)

+After adding your action, don't forget to change the default values to what you need by clicking in the default values.